thienngho/docker-icinga2/README.md

 # docker-icinga2
-Implement icinga2 in docker container with seperate mysql container
+Implement icinga2 in docker container with separate mysql container
 ## To build image
 `make icinga2`
 ## To run container